Tamior930/Berlisa/README.md

 # Berlisa
-Welcome to the GitHub repository for our ambitious hotel website project!
+Welcome to the GitHub repository for my ambitious hotel website project!
 This repository contains a carefully crafted hotel website using PHP, HTML, CSS and Bootstrap 5 to ensure a seamless and visually appealing experience.
 Here's a quick overview of the main features:

 ### Booking and Registration